 I can search for old recipes, see what the early Californians were eating, see what real southerners ate and true Yankee pot roast.
 I love it!

 This one steams in a mould.
-I know what a mould is and I
+I know what a mould is and I know what steaming is, but I've never imagined steaming in a mould.
+Apparently in 1930, you did. |

 In the 1930s, it looks as though people just cooked the custard in any 'ol pot.
 By the mid-1930's, they were saying to use double boilers, or scalded milk (which the earlier ones didn't call for), even though the recipes were rather similar.